nrfconnect/sdk-nrf/include/supl_os_client.rst

 Millisecond counter
    Callback function for millisecond counter.
    Callback implementation is optional.
-   If the callback function is not implemented, the library assumes 1 second receive time-out and estimates SUPL level time-outs based on that.
+   If the callback function is not implemented, the library assumes 1 second receive timeout and estimates SUPL level timeouts based on that.

 SUPL read
    Callback function for receiving incoming data from the SUPL server.